Deep Vein Thrombosis

 What is Deep Vein Thrombosis

-Deep vein thrombosis is a condition in which a blood clot forms in one of your deep veins, often in the legs.
+Deep vein thrombosis (DVT) is a condition in which a blood clot forms in one of your deep veins, often in the legs.
 DVT can cause severe pain and swelling, affecting your quality of life.
-It may even limit your mobility, depending on where it occurs.
+Depending on where it occurs, it may even limit your mobility.

-Sitting for a long period is a risk factor for DVT.
-This is due to the blood pooling in the legs and may clot.
+Sitting for an extended period is a risk factor for DVT.
+This is due to the blood pooling in the legs, and it may clot.
 Other medical conditions such as family history, being pregnant, overweight, and history of clotting may be at risk.
-Additionally, 40 other factors can put you at risk of DVT.
+Additionally, 40 different factors can put you at risk of DVT.

 Signs and symptoms of DVT include